mattyoung101/tamara/papers/proposal/proposal.typ

 formally verify his approach.
 Benites' usage of formal verification, in particular, equivalence checking, is an excellent starting point to design the verification methodology for TaMaRa.

+Xilinx, the largest designer of FPGAs, also has a netlist-level TMR software package known as TMRTool
+@Xilinx2017.
+This implements a Xilinx proprietary algorithm known as XTMR, which differs from traditional TMR approaches in that it also aims to correct faults introduced into the circuit by SEUs.
+Xilinx also aims to address single-event transients ("SETs"), where ionising radiation causes voltage spikes on the FPGA routing fabric.
+TMRTool follows a similar approach to the other netlist-level algorithms described above, with some small improvements and Xilinx-specific features.
+The flow first triplicates all inputs, combinatorial logic and routing.
+Then, it inserts voters downstream in the circuit, particularly on finite state machine (FSM) feedback paths.
+One important difference is that, at this point in the flow, Xilinx also decides to triplicate the voters themselves.
+This means there is no single point of failure (which improves redundancy), although it has a higher area cost than approaches that do not triplicate voters.
+In addition, TMRTool is designed to be used with configuration scrubbing.

+#TODO("config scrubbing app note citation")

+Two very relevant components of TMRTool to the TaMaRa algorithm are its consideration of feedback paths for FSMs, and consideration of redundant clock domains.
+Both of these considerations are mentioned in the other netlist-level approaches, but it seems to occupy a considerable amount of engineering time and effort for Xilinx, and thus can be expected to be a significant issue for TaMaRa as well.
+TMRTool's FSM feedback is important to ensure the synchronisation of triplicated redundant FSMs, but unfortunately requires manual verification in some cases to ensure Xilinx's synthesis has not caused problems with the design.
+Finally, TMRTool also a very flexible architecture.
+The implementation strategy can be customised to various different approaches.
+Most are Xilinx-specific, but two relevant ones to TaMaRa are "Standard" and "Don't Touch".
+Standard works by triplicating the underlying FPGA primitives and inserting voters, as usual.
+"Don't Touch", however, is important to be added to FPGA primitives that cannot be replicated, and avoids TMR entirely.
+This would be very beneficial to add as an option to the TaMaRa algorithm.

 On the lower level side, Hindman et al. @Hindman2011 introduce an ASIC standard-cell based automated TMR approach.
 When digital circuits are synthesised into ASICs, they are technology mapped onto standard cells provided by the foundry as part of their Process Design Kit (PDK).
 For example, SkyWater Technology provides